sarangs1621/Python/README.md

-# Python_Basic
+# Python
-These are a set of python basic programs that will be helpful
+These are a set of python basic to advance programs that will be helpful